cloudkeep-io/aws-clutter/README.md

 * `Currency` (only for `UnusedLBMonthlyCost`) - required - currency for the LB cost, as per the AWS pricing metric.
 For ELBs, these are all 'USD'.
 * `RZCode` - Region/Zone Code.
 E.g., `us-east-1`.
 * `LBType` - Load Balancer Type. ('application', 'network', 'gateway') - Note "Classic" is not supported.

+## See Also
+There is mature open source project called [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian) which includes some of aws-clutter's functionalities as use cases.